Introduction

 --data-binary '{"delay": "1800"}' \

-response code with a serialized copy of the updated Dialout object.
+Response 200 status code with a serialized copy of the updated Dialout object

 {